1960 AUSTIN HEALEY 3000 MK1

 Died 13th October 2008-10-17

-Pat Moss-Carlsson was the younger sister of Sir Sterling Moss and lived at “White Cloud” in Bedfordshire, with her husband Erik and died peacefully at home with her family.
+Pat Moss-Carlsson was the younger sister of Sir Stirling Moss and lived at “White Cloud” in Bedfordshire, with her husband Erik and died peacefully at home with her family.

 She was a very accomplished horse women which she always said was her first love and after her amazing carrier as a Works Driver for the British Motor Corporation Team and later for other teams, she returned to her horses.